-Taking in raw allows you the most most possible control over your pictures and how they look.
-Taking in jpeg means you are giving up some of your control in favor of less editing and smaller file size.
+Shooting in raw allows you the most possible control over your pictures and how they look.
+The JPEG format means you are giving up some of your control in favor of less editing and smaller file size.

 So what does raw mean, anyway?

 On a Canon, raw files have a .CR2 or .CRW extension, and on Nikon they have a .NEF extension.
-Another non-proprietary format called .DNG also exists, but is not used extensively yet, nor will you see it as an in-camera option.
+Another non-proprietary format called .DNG also exists, but it's mostly for use in Adobe programs, not in-camera.

 How do I take pictures in raw?